 Fuel cells use a chemical reaction, rather than combustion, to generate electricity.
-They have high electrical efficiency (30 - 70%) and do not produce NOx emissions.
-Fuel cells can utilize biogas or produced gas as the fuel, but the contaminants, especially the siloxanes in biogas, must be removed as they will poison the catalyst.
-Fuel cells represent a great opportunity for beneficial use of flare gas and NOx emission reductions, but the technology and the associated gas clean-up is costly.
+They have high electrical efficiency (30 to 70 percent) and produce zero to very low level of NOx emissions.
+Fuel cells can utilize LFG, digester gas, or produced gas as the fuel, but the contaminants, especially the siloxanes and sulfur in LFG and digester gas, must be removed as they will poison the catalyst.
+Fuel cells represent a great opportunity for beneficial use of flare gas and NOx emission reductions; however, the technology and the associated gas clean-up is costly.